Moment-based approach for two erratic KPZ scaling limits: Introduction

 The chaos expansion also fails for the equation of Theorem \ref{mr3}, due to some of the $L^2$-mass of $\mathcal Z^\epsilon$ escaping into the tails of the $\eta^\epsilon$-chaos expansion (very high-order chaos) as $\epsilon\to 0$, see the discussion in the introduction of \cite{DDP23+}.
 In \eqref{1a}, the ``correct prelimiting noise" does not live in any fixed-order chaos as was the case for Theorem \ref{mr2}. \textit{Conjecturally} it should be $\eta^\epsilon \cdot F^\epsilon$ where $F^\epsilon$ is the space-time stationary solution to $\partial_t v = \frac12 \partial_y^2 v + \epsilon^{1/2} \partial_y(v\eta^\epsilon)$.
 More intuitively in terms of the regularity structure discussion, $F=\sum_{k=0}^\infty(\mathcal I'\Xi_2)^{\circ k}$ where $(\mathcal I'\Xi_2)^{\circ k}$ denotes the $k$-fold iteration of the operation $\tau\mapsto \mathcal I'(\tau\Xi_2)$.
 Ultimately in \cite{Par24} and related problems \cite{DDP23,DDP23+}, the method of \textit{martingale problem} was successfully used for this type of model, but the resultant effort was long and technical.
 Here the result is weaker, but nonetheless we can successfully identify the limit points \textit{uniquely} with a calculation of only five pages, thus illustrating the power of the weaker moment-based formulation above.

 Having discussed the benefits, let us discuss some of the major limitations of Proposition \ref{mr} in (1+1)-dimensional KPZ-related problems.
 First, there are many interesting systems (for example the WASEP of \cite{BG97}) in which calculating the moments is not so easy, where the classical martingale problem would actually be simpler than the moment method applied here.
 Second, one always suspects tightness in a better topology than just finite-dimensional laws in $\mathcal M(\Bbb R^2)$, but the moment-based approach of Proposition \ref{mr} by itself will never be able to show the required tightness in any better topology, thus illustrating another limitation (although the moment method \textit{does} identify the limit point uniquely if the tightness has already been shown in a stronger topology such as $C(\Bbb R^4_\uparrow)$).
 Third, the method of Proposition \ref{mr} is limited to systems that are \textit{linear as a function of their initial data}, see the discussion in Subsection 2.1.
 Fourth, Proposition \ref{mr} is unable to calculate\textbf{ joint} limits in distribution.
 For example in the setting of Theorem \ref{mr2}, the method of \cite{Hai24} actually shows that $(\eta^\epsilon,Z^\epsilon)$ converge in law jointly to two independent processes with the correct marginals.
 In the setting of Theorem \ref{mr3}, the result of \cite[Theorem 1.4]{DDP23+} shows how to calculate the \textit{joint} limit in distribution of $(\eta^\epsilon,\mathcal Z^\epsilon)$ which has a nontrivial answer.
 Proposition \ref{mr} cannot do this. \\ \\ \textbf{Outline.} In Section \ref{s2}, we give a short proof of Proposition \ref{mr}.
 In Section \ref{s3}, we prove Theorem \ref{mr2}.
 In Section \ref{s4}, we prove Theorem \ref{mr3}. \\ \\ \textbf{Acknowledgements.} I thank Yu Gu for suggesting the problem of trying to recover the KPZ result from \cite{Hai24} using a different approach, and for interesting discussions about this problem.
+I thank Zuodi Xie for finding many typos and giving useful feedback on the proofs from a preliminary draft of this paper.
+I thank the two anonymous referees for very helpful feedback, and for finding typos.
 I acknowledge support by the NSF MSPRF (DMS-2401884).